 - At least 100 of your Service Distinction hours must be in the Hampton Roads area, but outside of CNU.

-- At least 100 of your Service Distinction hours must be in one Service Track (waived for seniors).
+- At least 100 of your Service Distinction hours must be in your declared Service Track.

-- No more than 20 of your hours can be within CNU.
+- No more than 20 of your hours can be within CNU (benefiting our campus community).

 - No more than 40 of your hours can be from an alternative spring break.